Adrian Mrowiec

-Adrian Mrowiec (born 1 December 1983 in Wałbrzych) is a Polish professional footballer who plays as a defensive midfielder for Unia Bogaczowice.
+Adrian Mrowiec (born 1 December 1983) is a Polish professional football manager and player who is currently in charge of IV liga club Górnik Wałbrzych.
+He occasionally plays for Klasa B club Unia Bogaczowice.

 Career

 Hearts

 Mrowiec joined Hearts on loan from FBK Kaunas in 2008 as a holding midfielder.
 He made his debut against Falkirk in a 2–1 away defeat.

 Arka Gdynia

 In July 2009, he moved to Arka Gdynia in the Polish Ekstraklasa on a one-year loan.

-Return To Hearts
+Return to Hearts

 Mrowiec returned to Hearts for a trial spell in 2010 and he subsequently signed a three-year contract.
 He left Hearts in May 2012 having not being offered a new contract.

 Germany

 On 18 May 2012, he joined German side RB Leipzig on a two-year contract.
 He was released by the club without making a league appearance and signed for Chemnitzer FC.